 High school math alone does not adequately prepare students for the intensive curriculum of university calculus.
-In university, your professor expects you to have already acquired the confidence and substantial knowledge on the basics of math, allowing you to learn more advanced concepts towards forming a deeper understanding.
+In university, your professor expects you to have already acquired the confidence and substantial knowledge of the basics of math, allowing you to learn more advanced concepts towards forming a deeper understanding.
 In addition, many college majors and medical schools expect prospective students to take a university calculus course.
-Students, without the necessary preparation and proficiency in math basics, risk failing the needed calculus course as they struggle to keep up with the demands of a university curriculum and expectations of math skill.
-A University Calculus Preparation Course (UCPC) is designed to ensure your confidence in developing concrete understanding of fundamental math concepts, giving you a head start in achieving a successful post-secondary career.
+Students, without the necessary preparation and proficiency in math basics, risk failing the needed calculus course as they struggle to keep up with the demands of a university curriculum and expectations of math skills.
+A University Calculus Preparation Course (UCPC) is designed to ensure your confidence in developing a concrete understanding of fundamental math concepts, giving you a head start in achieving a successful post-secondary career.

 Q1: What is the difference between high school math and university math?

 D. Gokal: High school calculus only scratches the surface of the subject; MCV4U0 only covered basic notions of limits and derivatives, before moving on to linear algebra during the second half of the term.
 In university, first-year calculus is generally a full-year course or offered as a split between two courses.
 All of high school calculus is covered within a quarter of the time in a university calculus course before moving on to new concepts.

 Another significant difference between high school and university is that students are expected to study the material before attending the lecture.
 This expectation ensures that the lecture dedicates itself not only to teaching but also to providing students with the opportunity to ask questions and gain a deeper understanding of challenging parts.

 An important point to consider is that, given the large class size, professors may find it challenging to address every student’s needs.
 Therefore, professors encourage students to read ahead to avoid feeling overwhelmed during lectures.
 University lectures move faster than high school, focusing mostly on instruction rather than dividing time for exercises.